retz/retz/doc/getting-started-server.rst

 **A.** Mesos is bound to invalid address such as `0.0.0.0:5050` or `127.0.0.1:5050` .
 Set an accessible IP address to both ``/etc/mesos-master/ip`` and ``retz.mesos`` in ``retz.properties``.

+Q.
+   How to output debug log for diagnosis?
+A.  Add ``-Dlogback.configurationFile=/path/to/logback-debug.xml`` to JVM boot option.
+For Retz servers installed with package managers, set environment variable ``RETZ_SERVER_OPTS`` like this: ``export RETZ_SERVER_OPTS=-Dlogback.configurationFile=/opt/retz-server/etc/logback.xml`` For fat jar file users, ``java -Dlogback.configurationFile=/path/to/logback-debug.xml -jar path/to/retz-server-0.1.0-all.jar -C retz.properties``